Is recertification required for certification?

 Computer-based testing (CBT) is currently available for all CCO programs requiring a written exams.
 Signalpersons must take a practical exam to recertify.
 Search for test dates and locations.

 If I do not pass my exams, am I allowed to test again?

 Yes.
-However, candidates who do not pass a written exam and need to retake the same exam in order to certify or recertify, must wait four (4) weeks to retake the same exam, or take an alternate form of the exam.
+However, candidates who do not pass a written exam and need to retake the same exam in order to certify or recertify, must wait four (4) weeks to retake the same exam.

 I failed my recertification exam and my certification expires before I’m permitted to retest, what should I do?

 Certificants who fail a recertification exam and whose expiration date does not permit them to wait four (4) weeks to retest will be required to apply for full-length (initial) exams.
-Retaking the full-length exam can be done at any paper/pencil or CBT test administration since it does not require an alternate form.
+Retaking the full-length exam can be done at any paper/pencil or CBT test administration.

 How do I add another certification?